Venice is the latest city to pull the reins on its masses of visitors by introducing a new tourist tax from July 1, 2020.

 While the exact charge is to be confirmed at a later date, authorities are estimating that tourists will pay €3 ($A4.90) during the low season, €8 ($A13) during high season and €10 ($AU16.30) during ‘critical’ periods, such as summer weekends and holiday periods.

-Luigi Brugnaro, Venice’s mayor, has insisted the purpose of the tax is to contribute to the upkeep of the lagoon city and popular Venetian islands while also reducing local service fees for those who live on the canals.
+According to Luigi Brugnaro, Venice’s mayor, the purpose of the tax is to contribute to the upkeep of the lagoon city and popular Venetian islands.
+It will also reduce local service fees for those who live on the canals.

 “The aim is to improve the quality of life of residents,” Luigi Brugnaro said.
 “We’re not in it to make money.”

 The tax will apply to all day-trippers whether they arrive by boat, coach, cruise ship, water taxi, plane or train.
-Anyone staying a night or more in official accommodation will already be required to pay the local city tax at their hotel, meaning they don’t have to pay the new access fee.
+Visitors that stay a night or more in official accommodation are already required to pay the local city tax at their hotel.
+Meaning, they don’t have to pay the new access fee.

 The only individuals exempt from the tax are resident Venetians or those visiting the city for study, work or family reasons.